Answering Your Questions: Raised Bed Gardens

 What Is A Raised Garden Bed?

 Raised bed gardening is a type of gardening in which the soil is lifted above ground level and enclosed.
-The structures for raised beds, a platform with four walls or garden boxes, can be constructed out of wood, rock, or concrete and can be any size that works for you and your space!
-From small patio gardens to large backyard spreads, raised beds are a great choice.
+The structures for raised beds, a platform with four walls or garden boxes, can be constructed out of a variety of materials, some of the most common are wood, rock, or concrete.
+They can be made in any size that works for you and your space.
+From small patio gardens to large backyard spreads, raised beds are a great option.

 The soil in a raised bed is typically enriched with compost.
-Personally, we suggest Rich and Complete; it works wonders in raised beds!
+Personally, we suggest Rich and Complete; it is a fabulous blend with all the nutrients needed for your flowers, veggies and herbs.

 What Is The History of Raised Garden Beds?